KingKong26/ticketing/README.md

 ## Future Scopes

-- IaC - the infrastructure is provisioned manually, resulting in overheads and downtimes.
+- IaC: the infrastructure is provisioned manually, resulting in overheads and downtimes.
-- Automation - we are manually setting up infra to even generating the HTTPS certificates, this means we have to wait until all dependencies have been settled.
+- Automation & Overall lack of if: we are manually setting up infra to even generating the HTTPS certificates, this means we have to wait until all dependencies have been settled.